LarsBesselmann/LibertyGettingStarted-Lab/README.md

     By default, the Liberty Server trace specification is set to **"\*=info=enabled"**.

-    To update the trace specification, you will again use the configDropings concept.
+    To update the trace specification, you will again use the configDropins concept.

 6. Switch to the second terminal window.
 Update the file **configDropins/overrides/loglevel-config.xml** to include a trace specification via the following command: